rustore-dev/defold-extension-rustore-push/README.md

 ### Important

-Do not send push messages with `notification` and `android.notification.title` it will be processed by RuStore.
+Without installing `PushDispatchActivity` as the main activity do not send push messages with `notification` and `android.notification.title` it will be processed by RuStore.
 And do not work properly.

 Send `Data` push with follow field: